splunk-terraform/terraform-provider-signalfx/website/docs/r/org_token.html.markdown

 * `name` - (Required) Name of the token.
 * `description` - (Optional) Description of the token.
 * `disabled` - (Optional) Flag that controls enabling the token.
 If set to `true`, the token is disabled, and you can't use it for authentication.
 Defaults to `false`.
+* `notifications` - (Optional) Where to send notifications about this token's limits.
+Please consult the [Notification Format](https://www.terraform.io/docs/providers/signalfx/r/detector.html#notification-format) laid out in detectors.
 * `host_or_usage_limits` - (Optional) Specify Usage-based limits for this token.
   * `host_limit` - (Optional) Max number of hosts that can use this token
   * `host_notification_threshold` - (Optional) Notification threshold for hosts